WOW!'s 2019 show “Thoroughly Modern Millie” ran from 18-23 February 2019.

 WOW!'s Thoroughly Modern Millie was nominated for 8 Awards by the North Essex Theatre Guild: the King Costume Award; the Technical Achievement Award; the Adjudicator's Award for Ryan Wuyts & William Hackett’s pair playing (in Mandarin!); Best Young Actor - Ben Collins as Jimmy Smith and Tom Nicoll as Trevor Graydon; Best Young Actress - Yasmin Sharp as Millie and Lily Downes as Mrs. Meers; the Jacque & Peter Collyer-Smith Trophy For Best Musical; the Timmens Award For Music; and the Debbie Millar School Of Dance Award For Choreography.
 At the Awards evening on 13th September Yasmin Sharp was named Best Young Actress 2018-9 for her portrayal of Millie.

-Thoroughly Modern Millie has also been nominated for the Best Youth Production Award in District 11 by the National Operatic and Dramatic Association (NODA).
+Thoroughly Modern Millie was also named Best Youth Production 2019 in District 11 by the National Operatic and Dramatic Association (NODA).

 Based on the 1967 Academy Award-winning film, Thoroughly Modern Millie takes you back to the height of the Jazz Age in New York City, when "moderns," including a flapper named Millie Dillmount, were bobbing their hair, raising their hemlines, entering the workforce and rewriting the rules of love.
 This high-spirited musical romp is a delightful valentine to the long-standing spirit of New York City and the people who seek to discover themselves there.